You're not a charity, you don't have a members list or supporter's base, and you probably have no idea where to start from...

 Thanks And Gratitude:

-You must always, ALWAYS make sure you say thank you and show your appreciation to everyone who has helped out, given advice, sponsored and attended your fundraisers!
+You must always, ALWAYS make sure you say "thank you" and show your appreciation to everyone who has helped out, given advice, sponsored and attended your fundraisers!

 It's so important!